azatshtru/keep/Knowledgebase/Computer Science/Data Structures and Algorithms/Red-Black trees.md

 There are four possible states of the sibling node of the deleted node after the deletion, and there are four corresponding fixes for each of them.
 These fixes are called according to the condition repeatedly in a loop until Red-Black tree properties are satisfied.
 More than one fix can happen during one invocation.

-Let the deleted node be **x** and sibling node be **w**
+- Let the deleted node be **x** and sibling node be **w**.
+- let anti-rotate be left-rotate if w is right child, and right-rotate if w is left child.
+- let rotate be left-rotate if w is left-child, and right-rotate if w is right-child
+- let same-side be right if w is right child, else same-side is left
+- let opposite-side be right if w is left child, else opposite-side is right.

 1. If w is red
 	1. set w's color to black
 	2. set w's parent to red
-	3. call left-rotate on x's parent, this will change x's sibling from w to something else.
+	3. call anti-rotate on x's parent, this will change x's sibling from w to something else.
-	4. point w to x's right sibling after the rotate
+	4. point w to x's same-side sibling after the anti-rotate
 2. If w is black and both w's children are black as well
 	1. set w's color to red
 	2. point x to x's parent
-3. If w is black, w's left child is red, and w's right child is black
+3. If w is black, w's opposite-side child is red, and w's same-side child is black
-	1. set w's left child to black
+	1. set w's opposite-side child to black
 	2. set w's color to red
-	3. call right-rotate on w
+	3. call rotate on w
-	4. point w to be x's right sibling
+	4. point w to be x's same-side sibling
 	5. do all the steps in the 4th case
-4. If w is black, and w's right child is red
+4. If w is black, and w's same-side child is red
 	1. set w's color to be the same as x's parent's color
 	2. set x's parent color to black
-	3. set w's right child's color to black
+	3. set w's same-side child's color to black
-	4. call left rotate on x's parent
+	4. call anti-rotate on x's parent
 	5. point x to be the root of the tree